 Support from the recreational dive community, oil and gas industry, government and private sectors grew steadily during the sanctuary’s first ten years.
 These partnerships were responsible for the addition of Stetson Bank to the sanctuary in 1996.

 In 1999, transfer of leadership to Mr. George “G.P.”
 Schmahl heralded a subtle shift in management focus for the sanctuary.
 Drawing upon his extensive management and research experience with Florida Keys National Marine Sanctuary, G.P. has continued to build on the strong foundation previously established.
 As the sanctuary continues to mature, program efforts have transitioned from straight exploration focused research and public awareness, toward more issue-based research and outreach.

 Recent projects have focused on the connectivity between the sanctuary banks and other reefs and banks along the outer continental shelf, to help us plan for future management efforts.
-A new Management Plan was released in April 2012 that makes use of this information and recommends sanctuary expansion, as well as further study of the impacts resulting from fishing and diving in the sanctuary.
-A Draft Environmental Impact Statement for Sanctuary Expansion was released in 2016.
+A Management Plan was released in April 2012 that made use of this information, recommending sanctuary expansion, as well as further study of the impacts resulting from fishing and diving in the sanctuary.

 On October 27, 2012 Flower Garden Banks National Marine Sanctuary was formally listed under the Special Protected Areas and Wildlife (SPAW) Protocol of the Cartagena Convention.
 Eligible sites for listing under the SPAW Protocol are those coastal and marine areas that are ecologically important to the Wider Caribbean region.